budulinek/arduino-altherma-controller/README.md

 ### 4. Virtual Output

-Virtual Output will only work if the Arduino controller is connected to the P1/P2 bus (can write to the bus).
+Virtual Output will only work if the Arduino controller is fully connected to the P1/P2 bus (can write to the bus).
 Moreover, writeable command are device-specific.
 The Virtual Output Commands provided in the template may (with no guarantee) work only with **Daikin Altherma LT (EHVH(H/X/Z))** heat pumps. **<ins>Use at your own risk!!!</ins>**

 Download the Loxone template **[VO_Daikin Altherma LT.xml](https://github.com/budulinek/arduino-altherma-controller/blob/main/VO_Daikin%20Altherma%20LT.xml)**.
 Open Loxone Config and in the periphery tree mark `Virtual Outputs`, then go to Device Templates > Import Template ... in the menu bar.
 Find the template you have downloaded and import the template.
 You should see Daikin Altherma LT with a number of `Virtual Output Commands`.
 Change the IP address or UDP port if needed: